 I look forward to continuing the partnership between our faculty, students and staff to pave the way for future innovations in human-aware robotics, big data systems, intelligent manufacturing systems, cyber defense strategies, smart infrastructure and so much more.

 I’m energized about the future direction of the School of Computing, Informatics, and Decision Systems Engineering and hope you’ll join me as we continue to push it to the next level.

 School of Computing, Informatics, and Decision Systems Engineering

 Assistant Research Professor at School of Computing Informatics and Decision Systems Engineering, Arizona State University.
 His research interests include pervasive computing in healthcare and analysis, and safety verification of embedded system software.
 He is also interested in hybrid system based modeling and safety verification of closed loop control systems which interact with the physical environment, also known as Cyber-Physical Systems.
 In addition, he also works on explainable AI for failure analysis and feedback in human computer interface systems.
-He has worked in close collaboration with FDA and Mayo clinic on practical AI driven systems.

 Coursera does not grant credit, and does not represent that any institution other than the degree granting institution will recognize the credit or credential awarded by the institution; the decision to grant, accept, or transfer credit is subject to the sole and absolute discretion of an educational institution.

 We encourage you to investigate whether this degree meets your academic and/or professional needs before applying.